 I’m not even exaggerating when I tell you that the Beast of Burden burger was not only picture-perfect and one of the prettiest I’ve ever seen; also, one of the best tasting.
 The chef uses a mix of elk, boar, bison, and Wagyu beef, which has a terrific taste, then it is smothered in queso, candied bacon, and topped with fried jalapeños.
 Cypress Grill has hit a home run with this dish!

 The 1308-acre Georgia Veteran’s Memorial State Park has a great outdoor museum of military aircraft, jets, tanks, and a B-29A Superfortress.
 The military vessels range from World War II to current wars.
 Be sure to pop your head into the indoor museum, too; it’s worth a stop.

 Things you can enjoy at the park include biking, fishing, geocaching, boating, and hiking the four miles of nature trails.
 A unique offering is a ride aboard the SAM Shoreline Railroad, which originally ran between the towns of Savannah (GA) and Montgomery (AL).
 Today, this 1949 air-conditioned vintage train, “SAM,” takes passengers on a scenic ride from Cordele to Plains, with historical site visits along the way.
 There are four choices for adventure: History Explorer, Presidential Flyer, Sumter Explorer, and the Plains Express.

-The History Explorer caught my eye.
-It leaves at 9:00 AM and returns at 4:25 PM, with stops in Plains, Americus, and Leslie, Georgia.
+The train’s History Explorer caught my eye, which leaves at 9:00 AM and returns at 4:25 PM, with stops in Plains, Americus, and Leslie, Georgia.
 Tickets range in price from coach seating to Chairman’s Class in the 1925 Pullman car with lunch, snacks, and beverages.